Dog-Friendly Countryside Gîte in Normandy – Enclosed Garden & Quiet Walks

 In France, dogs must be kept on a lead when outside private property.

-This means that once you leave the enclosed garden, dogs should be on leads — whether you’re walking lanes, fields, villages or beaches where dogs are permitted.
+Once you leave the enclosed garden, dogs should be on leads whether you’re walking lanes, fields, villages or beaches where dogs are permitted.

-It’s a normal part of French life and helps keep everyone — livestock, wildlife, dogs and humans — happy and safe.
+It’s a normal part of French life and helps keep livestock, wildlife, dogs and humans safe.

 Coming from the UK with Your Dog?

-If you’re travelling from the UK and need to sort anything related to your dog’s paperwork or passport, we can help.
+If you’re travelling from the UK and need help with dog travel paperwork or vet appointments, we can assist.

 Dog-Friendly, Not Dog-Themed